 Save-a-dog Scheme (SADS) is a community-based not-for-profit animal welfare organisation

 Save-A-Dog Scheme (SADS) is a community-based not-for-profit animal welfare organisation that saves hundreds of dogs and cats from being killed every year.
 We have a no-kill philosophy and provide veterinary care to sick or injured animals so they can live out their natural lifespan.
 SADS was established in 1985 to offer a humane alternative to the killing of unwanted dogs, especially dogs of good temperament, that would otherwise be destroyed at pounds and shelters and later included caring for and sheltering cats as well.

 Who We Are and What We Do

 Save-A-Dog Scheme is an incorporated, non-profit, community-based organisation controlled and operated by volunteers with the help of paid staff.
 It operates as a registered animal shelter and combines this with foster care in the community.
 Each dog and cat is desexed, vaccinated, wormed, microchipped, vet-checked and temperament-assessed prior to adoption.

 Our No Kill Policy

 Save-A-Dog Scheme has a no kill policy and believes that the dichotomy of a dog being "Mans Best Friend" on the one hand and an unwanted article for destruction on the other is totally unacceptable.
 Save-A-Dog Scheme is a "coal-face" organisation, which saves hundreds of dogs and cats each year and which seeks, by example, to provide a better way of treating non-human animals.

 Where Your Money Goes

-Save-A-Dog Scheme relies on donations for its continuing existence and does not receive any government funding.
+Save-A-Dog Scheme relies on donations for its continuing existence.
 Donations to Save-A-Dog Scheme help with the general care of the animals and the maintenance of the organisation.
 The greatest expense is for veterinary treatment for the dogs and cats, which includes the care of sick and injured animals.
 These animals are nursed back to health rather than being destroyed as they may be elsewhere.

 Our Shelter Facilities